lerenah/hi5ive/PAGE_TESTING.md

    - **Data Loading Test**:
      - Confirm that all necessary data is fetched and displayed without delays or errors.
      - Test the page's behavior when data is missing or incomplete.

+   - **Profile Match Test**:
+      - Confirm that when a match is made the server takes appropriate action to update the users friends page.
+      - When a user chooses to not like another user, confrim that the client side no longer shows their profile.

 - **Sign Up**
    - **Data Loading Test**: